 Applying for a mortgage needn’t be daunting.
-Most people just don’t know what to expect.
+Most first-time buyers just don’t know what to expect.
 In this guide, we’ll take you through the process, explain the key stages and help you understand your options.

 What's the Mortgage Process?